openwdl/wdl/SPEC.md

 The `hints` section is optional and may contain any number of attributes (key/value pairs) that provide hints to the execution engine.
 Some workflow hint keys are reserved and have well-defined values.

-The runtime implementation may ignore any unsupported hint.
+The execution engine may ignore any unsupported hint.
 A workflow execution never fails due to the inability of the execution engine to recognize or satisfy a hint.

 #### Reserved Workflow Hints